lucas1131/CaptureTheFlag/README.md

 ## Timeline
 I had 7 days to work on this project.
 The first day I didn't do much coding, I spent my time setupping the environment and studying the templates and documentation for networking mostly.
 From the second day onwards I was working for about 5-6 hours a day, for 6 days, totalling somewhere close to 32h of work on this, which is about 4 days of full time 8h work.

+I have some rough breakdown of what I did for (almost) every day.
+- The first day I mostly did setup and some research/learning into what I wanted to do.
+- Days 2-3: working on the gameplay CTF mechanics, animations, setupping characters for 3rd person view, networking and UI.
+- Day 4: gameplay debugging and polishing, started to learn GAS.
+- Day 5: learning about GAS, reading docs, following tutorials and testing some things.
+Here I started converting what I already had into a more GAS-style way of doing things.
+- Day 6: implementing more abilities and effects in GAS, there were a few hiccups, but it all worked eventually.
+When I finished all core implementation, I built the project and to focus exclusively on bugs (specially in packaged builds)
+- Day 7: bug fixing the entire day, and some polishing.

 ## Known issues
 There are some issues that I know of: